aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-shapes/shape-types/line/_index.md

 {{% alert color="primary" %}}

-title: Aspose.Slides for Android via Java supports adding different kinds of shapes to the slides.
+Aspose.Slides for Android via Java supports adding different kinds of shapes to the slides.
 In this topic, we will start working with shapes by adding lines to the slides.
-Using title: Aspose.Slides for Android via Java, developers can not only create simple lines, but some fancy lines can also be drawn on the slides.
+Using Aspose.Slides for Android via Java, developers can not only create simple lines, but some fancy lines can also be drawn on the slides.

 {{% /alert %}}